gerdmatu/carVertical-homework/README.md

    3. Once precheck has loaded, pick 3-report package
    4. On the checkout page, apply `qahomework` voucher
    5. **Validate that the total price is shown correctly**
-   6. Share a link to the repository where we can review the test
+4. Share a link to the repository where we can review the test

-\* This repo is set up to use [Playwright](https://playwright.dev), but you can use any framework you like.
-The only requirement is that TypeScript or JavaScript is used.
+\* This repo is set up to use [Playwright](https://playwright.dev), but you can use any framework you like as long as it uses TypeScript or JavaScript.

 ## Task #2: manually test carVertical app